uismithing/react-parallax-effect/README.md

     - rangeIndex must be >= 1
     - the first child assumes scroll authority af sibling child layers
     - rangeIndex determines the scroll speed; e.g. rangeIndex=2 scrolls half the speed of rangeIndex=1
-    - the stack order of the children detemines thier order in the z-index stack -->
+    - the stack order of the children determines thier order in the z-index stack -->
   <div ref="layer_0" rangeIndex="1">
     <!-- layer children -->